 - Spend $5,000 in first two months of ownership to qualify for signup bonus

-- Card Members who currently hold or who have previously held any other Small Business Card product issued by American Express Australia Limited in the preceding 18 month period are ineligible for this offer
+- Card Members who currently hold or who have previously held any other Card product issued by American Express Australia Limited in the preceding 18 month period are ineligible for this offer.
+Previous and existing bank-issued American Express companion cardholders are eligible for this offer.

 Point Hacks earn a maximum of $150 per applicant for this card.
 More about this →

-American Express is back to offering a large bonus of 150,000 Membership Rewards points for new holders of the Platinum Business Charge Card.
+American Express is offering a bonus of 100,000 Membership Rewards points for new holders of the Platinum Business Charge Card.

-With recent updates to eligibility rules for new cardholder bonuses from Amex, this bonus would be available to all approved applicants except existing holders of American Express issued business cards.
+With recent updates to eligibility rules for new cardholder bonuses from Amex, this bonus would no longer be available to all existing Amex cardholders or those who have previously held any Card product issued by American Express Australia Limited in the preceding 18 month period.

 The sign-up bonus will help offset the cost of the annual fee in the first year, so you could use the initial year to test whether you are getting real value from the card that can be earned in subsequent years – or that’s the theory, at least.